solace-fi/solace-docs/docs/native/025 - architecture.md

 ## Claims Process

+When an exploit occurs on any of the DApps with insurance gauges, that respective DApp submits a postmortem report.
+The DApp, alongside Solace, will determine the value of the exploited funds.

+If the postmortem report is confirmed and approved by the risk management team, Solace begins the payout process.

+**Lend, not Liquidate:**

+Solace doesn’t sell or liquidate the tokens in the Native pool.
+First, Solace utilizes the premium float pool capital.
+If the float pool cannot pay out the claim alone, Solace leverages against the underwriting pool token set and borrows stablecoins to pay out the claim.

+Those stablecoins are sent to the DApp within one week of the claim approval.
+After the payout event, Solace uses the collected premiums to pay back the loan over time.

-When a qualified on-chain exploit occurs, the affected DApp submits post-mortem for a review and Solace pays out the protocol (or directly affected users) based on the insurance capacity voted to that DApp’s insurance gauge in that epoch.
-Claims can be disputed in case of a disagreement through an independent 3rd party, not affiliated with Solace (current implementation will utilize UMA to disputes arbitrage).
+Claims can be disputed in case of a disagreement through an independent 3rd party, not affiliated with Solace (current implementation will utilize UMA to arbitrate claim disputes).